 Give her time, don’t rush her.
 Sometimes, your presence itself is very important to make the person feel safe.

 Don’t ask too many questions regarding the aggression.
 She can open up if she wishes, but it’s not necessary for you to know the details.
 On the other side, if you aren’t comfortable with what the person is disclosing, tell her so and refer her to the CALACS Agression Estrie for further support.
-You can also get some help if you want it (with our meetings of support to the relatives and close ones).
+You can also get some help if you want it (with our meetings of support to the relatives).

 It’s the choice of each person to contact the CALACS or to get some help with someone else that she trusts.